jake-yukich/books/README.md

 # books
 Tracking books read in 2025.
+Planning to make a dataset and run some cool visualizations and such.

 ## Reading List
 1. `The Amulet of Samarkand` | `Jonathan Stroud` | `✅ 20250103` | `462 pages`